 d.
-Informed Participation in Class
+Informed Participation in Class and NYU Classes Forum

+Attendance and participation are not the same.
 I encourage class participation; readings are provided as material that can be supported or contended.
 Your contributions to class are welcome, please send videos, podcasts, materials you believe add to class content.
-Digital technology is a useful component of class; please use cells, tablets, and computers in a wise and considerate way.
-Turn off ringers, and keyboard sounds, and limit digital gadgets activity to notetaking, and searches related to coursework.
-Poor use of digital gadgets, lateness, and early departures impact your grade in a negative way.
-No food in class, please.
+Tardiness and early departures impact your participation grade in a negative way and in most cases are counted as absences.